Near-Optimal Reinforcement Learning with Shuffle Differential Privacy: Performance Guarantee

-The main theoretical result of this paper is the following regret bound for our SDP-PE algorithm. \begin{theorem}[Regret bound of SDP-PE] For any privacy budget $\pripara>0$ and failure probability $\delta\in(0,1)$, and any Privatizer that satisfies Assumptions \ref{assp: private counts}, with probability at least $1-9\delta$, the regret of SDP-PE (Algorithm \ref{algo: Private Batch-based Policy Elimination}) is
+The main theoretical results of this paper are the regret bound and the policy switching cost for our SDP-PE algorithm. \begin{theorem}[Performance guarantee of SDP-PE] For any privacy budget $\pripara>0$ and failure probability $\delta\in(0,1)$, and any Privatizer that satisfies Assumptions \ref{assp: private counts}, with probability at least $1-9\delta$, the regret of SDP-PE (Algorithm \ref{algo: Private Batch-based Policy Elimination}) is